cryptomator/docs/source/hub/vault-management.rst

 Manage Vault
 ^^^^^^^^^^^^

-To add a user, grant devices access, or view the members list, you have enable the management section in the vault details.
+To add a user, grant devices access, or view the members list, you have to enable the management section in the vault details.
 Open the vault details and click the ``Manage Vault`` button.
 In the dialog, enter the vault admin password.